OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	        # Create CONMIN Optimizer instance
         	CONMINdriver('driver', parent=self)

-Note that the syntax for instantiated the CONMIN driver is the same as for any other component or subassembly.
+Note that the syntax for instantiating the CONMIN driver is the same as for any other component or subassembly.
 The CONMIN driver requires some initialization and connecting before it can be used: